AndrewEdmonds11/AnalysisToolsPrototypes_Renamed/art_gallery_andy/README.md

 Andy's Cons:
  * no access to SubRun- or Run-level data products
  * need to know details of full data products
+   * e.g. for compiled program, need to know location of the Mu2e header files
- * no configuration interface to e.g. have user choose histogram limits etc.
+ * will need to build our own configuration interface to e.g. have user choose histogram limits, cuts etc.

 ## Next Steps
 * Make histograms with time cuts